 The Streamlight ProTac 1AA is a solid performer that appears to live up to all of the specs the company laid out for it.
 The run time on a single AA battery is good, exceeding the 10% output runtime claimed by the company.
 The 50% output runtime is 77 minutes, which is fairly good for a single alkaline battery.

-The MSRP is a bit high, but the street price (less than $40) is much more reasonable.
-(Click here to get one for about $35 from Amazon.)
+The MSRP is a bit high, but the street price (around $40-45 for the ProTac 1L-1AA) is much more reasonable.

 For an EDC light that is likely to stand up to any reasonable environment you will run into, the ProTac 1AA is a good pick.
 Another good choice is the Streamlight 1AAA that runs on a single AAA battery and is slightly less expensive.
 Click here to read my review of that light.
 If you own the ProTac 1AA, leave your thoughts on the light in the comments section below.